Ramkumar-Programer/CustomerLabs_Task/README.md

 In the project directory, you can run:

 ### `npm install`
-Installs necessary node modules files.
+Install necessary node modules files by above comment.

 ### `npm start`